-Groundbreaking New Study Shows Zero HIV Transmission Between Gay Male Couples With "Undetectable Viral Load"
+Undetectable Viral Load "Completely Effective" At Stopping HIV Transmission, Study Finds

 Grulich described the discovery as "transformative" for gay male couples with differing HIV status.

-"This tells us that if an HIV positive person gets on treatment, achieves undetectable viral load – and that can take three-to-six months, it’s not immediate – they will not transmit, provided they continue to take their pills daily and see their doctor to have their viral loads monitored."
+"This tells us that if an HIV-positive person gets on treatment, achieves undetectable viral load – and that can take three-to-six months, it’s not immediate – they will not transmit, provided they continue to take their pills daily and see their doctor to have their viral loads monitored."

 Grulich said previous data had been "very very firm" in showing that an undetectable viral load prevents transmission in heterosexual couples, but more limited when it came to the same effect in gay male couples.